Cura : Care Beyond Boundaries Logo

 Informed Consent And Documentation

-• request a clear explanation of benefits, risks and realistic outcomes
+• request a clear explanation of possible benefits, risks and realistic outcomes

-• ask what revision policy exists if results are not as expected, noting that revisions are not always recommended or possible
+• ask what revision policy exists if results are not as expected, while understanding that revision is not always recommended or possible

-• ensure you receive written aftercare instructions and a follow-up plan that continues after you return home
+• make sure you receive written aftercare instructions and a follow-up plan that continues after you return home

-Be cautious of anyone who minimizes risks or pressures you to decide quickly.
-A responsible plan makes space for questions and reflection.
+Be cautious if risks are minimized or you feel pressured to decide quickly.
+A responsible plan should leave space for questions and reflection.

-Bring questions to your consultation and consider writing down answers.
-If language is a barrier, arrange professional interpretation so you can make informed decisions.
+Bring questions to your consultation and consider writing down the answers.
+If language is a barrier, arrange professional interpretation so you can understand the plan, risks and alternatives clearly.

 About Suitability And Options